pointgenesis/k8s_study_guide/docs/rolling_updates_and_rollbacks.md

 You can now see that the change-cause is recorded for the revision 2 of this deployment.

 Let's make some more changes.
 In the example below, we are editing the deployment and changing the image from nginx:1.17 to nginx:latest while making use of the --record flag.

+NOTE: The edit command opens up the deployment in a VIM terminal.

 ~~~
 master $ kubectl edit deployments. nginx --record